sequentialread/pow-captcha/README.md

   - captcha.css
   - proofOfWorker.js

-You only need to include `captcha.js` in your page, it will pull in the other files automatically.
+You only need to include `captcha.js` in your page, it will pull in the other files automatically if they are not already present in the page.
 See below for a more detailed implementation walkthrough.

 # HTTP Admin API